Hassan-ktk/React-Native-Book-Explorer-App/README.md

 This project rar file was split into multiple parts because of GitHub’s file size limit.

-Requirements: 1.Bash or Any Terminal that support cat command.
+Requirements: Bash or Any Terminal that support cat command.

 **Step1:** Download the spit parts.
 Make sure the file name are same.
 Example: project_part_aa,project_part_ab.